API Authentication

 To use HTTP signatures in your requests, you need an RSA key pair with:

-• Private key.
+- Private key.
 Use it to sign your requests.
-Must be stored securely in your system.
+It must be stored securely in your system.

 To create an RSA key pair: